High Blood Pressure

-Prompt and intense treatment at the first signs of high blood pressure appears key to preventing heart attacks, strokes and early death, according to a new study.
+Prompt and intense treatment at the first signs of high blood pressure.
+This appears key to preventing heart attacks, strokes and early death, according to a new study.

 “There have been no studies looking at how quickly we need to respond,” Turchin said.
 “Our findings could help guide clinicians as they think about how their patients should be treated in the clinic.”

 But that was just the first step.
 “There have been many studies that have looked at what the blood pressure threshold should be,” Turchin said.
-“Where the American guidelines are currently silent is how quickly we need to respond, and they are silent because there is no data in that area.”
+“Where the American guidelines are currently silent is how quickly we need to respond.
+They are silent because there is no data in that area.”

 However, Williams questioned whether the 150 threshold would be good for long-term treatment of high blood pressure.